dspace-group/simphera-reference-architecture-azure/README.md

 ### Configuration

-If you did not already clone this Git repository please clone it now to our local administration PC.
+If you did not already clone this Git repository please clone it now to your local administration PC.

 For your configuration, make a copy of the file `config_template.tfvars` named `config.tfvars` and make your changes in this copy.
 This file contains all variables that are configurable including the documentation of the variables.
 Please adapt the values before you deploy the resources.